 Renting is a great option if you’re not able to buy a house.
-While tenant life can alleviate some of the pressures that come with home-owning (like having to pay someone to fix a leaky sink), it’s also important to know your rights.
-Even though you don’t own a place, you’re still entitled to certain rights while living there.
-Whether you’re about to rent, are currently renting, or even contemplating leaving your lease, read on to learn about the key rights you have as a renter.
+While tenant life allows you to avoid some of the stress that come with home-owning (like having to pay someone to fix a leaky sink), it’s important that you know your tenant rights.
+Even though you don’t own the place, you’re still entitled to certain rights while living there.
+Whether you’re about to start renting, currently renting, or contemplating terminating your lease, read on to learn about the basic rights you have as a renter.

 Federal law states that no renters can be discriminated against on the basis of race, color, religion, age, sex, national origin, family status, or physical or mental disability.
 These discrimination laws may also apply to landlords who limit advertising based on any of the classes mentioned above.
 Also illegal: Stating an apartment isn’t available when it actually is.

 2. The Right to a Safe and Livable Space

 One of your tenant rights is the right to a safe and comfortable home.
 If you see exposed wires, a non-functioning heating and cooling unit, a leaking roof, broken pipes, or other issues that affect your ability to live there, ask your landlord for repairs.
 Be sure to mention any infestations of insects or mice, too (as if you could forget to mention them!).
 Place any requests or notifications like these in writing — this will be important in the event that you need to take legal action for your security deposit or otherwise.

 Legally, of course, you have to pay rent.
 But if the home you’re renting becomes unlivable for a period of time due to excessive maintenance issues, you can ask your landlord to prorate your payment term in accordance with the inconvenience.
 Unfortunately, they aren’t legally obligated to agree.
 If they do, however, you won’t have to pay for the days you had to couch surf at your friend’s house instead of staying at your own place.
 It’s worth asking, especially if you have a good relationship with your landlord.